AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 5. Repeat steps 2 and 3 from the [Connect GitHub to Adobe via AEM Code Sync](#connect-github-to-adobe-via-aem-code-sync) section to authorize the repository.

-## Create and configure a publish profile for EDS (Beta) in Experience Manager
+## Create and configure a publish profile for EDS in Experience Manager

-The sections below outline each step in sequence and explain how to set up EDS (Beta) publish profile, configure an output preset, and generate output using EDS (Beta) in Experience Manager Guides.
+The sections below outline each step in sequence and explain how to set up EDS publish profile, configure an output preset, and generate output using EDS in Experience Manager Guides.

-### Create the EDS (Beta) publish profile
+### Create the EDS publish profile

 1. Go to **[Workspace settings](/help/product-guide/cs-install-guide/workspace-settings.md)** **>** **Publish profiles**.
 2. Select the **+** icon to create a new publish profile and provide the following details:

-    - **Server type**: Select **GitHub Edge Delivery Services (Beta)** from the dropdown.
+    - **Server type**: Select **GitHub Edge Delivery Services** from the dropdown.
     - **Name**: Enter a name for this profile .
     - **Repository name**: Use the GitHub repository name created from the boilerplate.
     - **Username**: Enter your GitHub username.